-Performed in the comfort of our Owings Mills, MD dentist office, a root canal is generally no more painful than a tooth filling.
-Most patients are relieved of their tooth pain once the root canal procedure is in progress as the infected tissue is removed.
+Patients are actually relieved of their tooth pain once the root canal procedure is in progress and the infected tissue is removed.
 The infection of the canal is what causes tooth pain, not the root canal procedure.
-A root canal is a conservative treatment that allows you to keep your natural tooth structure which is preferable to the alternative – tooth extraction.

 About the Root Canal Procedure

-Root canal therapy usually requires multiple visits to our Owings Mills, MD dentist office.
+Root canal therapy, or endodontic therapy, usually requires multiple visits to our Owings Mills, MD dentist office.
 First, we will take diagnostic x-rays to evaluate the tooth and root canal, looking for signs of infection in surrounding areas.
-Dr. Vanderburg will discuss the procedure with you and explain what will happen during and after the treatment.
+We will discuss the procedure with you and explain what will happen during and after the treatment.

-To strengthen a tooth after root canal therapy, Dr. Vanderburg often recommends the placement of a dental crown to help support the structure of your tooth.
+To strengthen a tooth after root canal therapy, we often recommend the placement of a dental crown to help support the structure of your tooth.
 Custom fit and color matched to your natural teeth, a dental crown fits around the tooth like a cap and will support the long term health of your tooth.